daneroo/scrobbleCast/site/README.md

 ## TODO

 - use API output (json) to drive : getStaticPaths, getStaticProps
-  - No Optimisation, deploy with ISR
+  - No Optimization, deploy with ISR
   - joining to podcast from episode
 - [Stork](https://github.com/jameslittle230/stork) for search
 - vega-lite (d3) for viz